-Our common stock has been publicly traded for a short time and an active trading market may not be sustained.
+Our common stock is thinly traded and an active trading market may not be sustained.

 Although we are currently listed for trading on the Nasdaq National Market, an active trading market for our common stock may not be sustained.
 An inactive market may impair your ability to sell your shares at the time you wish to sell them or at a price that you consider reasonable.
 Furthermore, an inactive market may impair our ability to raise capital by selling shares and may impair our ability to acquire other businesses, products and technologies by using our shares as consideration.